JamesPumpernickel/about-blank/README.md

 ## about:blank cloaker custom URL
 custom-bookmarklet-aboutblank.js is the bookmarklet file, and it prompts you to enter the endpoint URL
 > [!WARNING]
-> this bookmarklet doesn't work with some URLs, this can't be fixed
+> this bookmarklet doesn't work with some URLs, this can't be fixed (also if you're on a website that doesn't work for the current page bookmarklet, this bookmarklet won't open the page)